sst/sst/www/docs/clients/queue.md

 description: "Overview of the `queue` module."
 ---

-Overview of the `queue` client in the `@serverless-stack/node` package.
+Overview of the `queue` module in the `@serverless-stack/node` package.

 ```ts
 import { ... } from "@serverless-stack/node/queue"
 ```

-The `queue` client has the following exports.
+The `queue` module has the following exports.

 ---